Largest companies by market cap in the real estate sector

 *Converted from Australian dollars.

 Goodman Group is Australia's largest REIT.
 It owns, develops, and manages logistics properties and data centers in highly targeted locations near key infrastructure.
-Goodman Group operates across 15 countries and has $84.4 billion in AUM.
+Goodman Group operates across 15 countries and has more than $85 billion in AUM as of 2025.

-The AI boom and demand for data centers has been a tailwind for this REIT.
+The AI boom and demand for data centers has been a tailwind for the REIT.
 In February 2025, Goodman Group raised $4 billion Australian dollars (about $2.6 billion) to fund data centers and industrial development.
+In August, the company announced plans to develop data centers in European capital cities.

 Related investing topics